seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense.md

 ///

-/// tab | complicated original
+/// tab | original 'legalese'

 # The Unlicense